daniel-eordogh/The_Odin_Project/project-recipes/README.md

-This repo contains the first project assignment of the odin project learning materials.
+This folder contains the first project assignment of the odin project learning materials.

 Key learnings:
 - html boilerplate